Bold colors, flavors and textures, all under one roof.

 Unbelievable selections of fish round every corner, amazing colors and sweet briny smells; and the people - wow - they were so intense and passionate about their trade.
 It was so inspiring.

 The tuna cutters were so efficient and their handling of these huge fish was just something to stand and take in.
 I really enjoyed seeing the reliance on the older sage like men you were trusted with only the most important moments of the cutting process.
 These majestic fish go for ten's of thousands of dollars, and are treated with unbelievable respect.

 I must admit I came away full of inspiration (and fish)!
 My new book; Serious Barbecue: Fish will show you just what you can do with fish and seafood and a grill, but in the meantime, check out this recipe (Grilled Shrimp Cocktail) to get you started.
 I'll get back to you on whether I put a tuna in it however.
 I am doing lot's of research on the subject and the impact on the fisheries and sustainability issues.

 I want to do the homework to try really understand what is going on.

 Join Adam Perry Lang on his journey across the United States to create the ultimate barbecue experienceContinue Reading

 Love Barbecue?...Live in Los Angeles?
 Then come join the team and myself for Serious Barbecue Back Lot BBQ experience.
-Every Tuesday, Wednesday, and Thursday from 11am-3pm until September 5th.Continue Reading
+Every Tuesday, Wednesday, Thursday and Friday from 11am-3pm from Tuesday October 7th until Friday October 24th.Continue Reading

 It took a pal's 40th birthday to change my perspective and inspire a new direction.